Specialist risk transfer

 Obtain more protection than a seller is willing to give

-Provides financial cover to the insured in the event of a crystallization of an insured risk including, where possible, defense costs, interests and penalties.
+Contingent risk insurance provides financial cover to the insured in the event of a crystallization of an insured risk including, where possible, defense costs, interests and penalties.

 Retention or excess